-Chances are, you or someone you know has been in a traffic accident.
-New York state averages 1,000 fatalities and nearly 140,000 hospitalizations annually due to traffic accidents.
-Motor vehicle traffic crashes are the leading cause of injury-related fatalities in New York.
+As everyone knows, car accidents are quite common.
+New York State averages 1,000 fatalities and nearly 140,000 hospitalizations annually as a result of traffic accidents.
+Motor vehicle crashes are the leading cause of injury-related fatalities in New York.
 New Jersey motorists are also at risk of being involved in a car accident.
 According to the New Jersey Department of Transportation’s (NJDOT), there are typically around 275,000 motor vehicle crashes in New Jersey each year.
 About 600 of those crashes involve fatalities, and many are left with permanent or debilitating injuries.

-If you suffered serious injuries from a car accident, you are likely to be concerned about your ability to go back to work, pay your medical bills, and deal with their insurance company.
+Anyone who has suffered serious injuries in a car accident is likely to be concerned about their ability to go back to work, pay their medical bills, and deal with their insurance company.
 Car accidents can cause a lifetime of medical expenses that are difficult to manage, and victims may miss work for extended periods of time.

-How Do Car Insurance Laws Affect Personal Injury Claims?
+How can Car Insurance Laws Affect Personal Injury Claims?

 New Jersey and New York have no-fault car insurance laws.
-This affects personal injury claims because you must first seek to obtain financial compensation under your own personal injury protection (PIP) car insurance policy before you can sue the other driver directly.
-However, the amount of compensation you can receive is limited to specific dollar amounts specified in your insurance policy.
-For example, in New Jersey, if your policy states that you agree to a limited right to sue, you can only receive additional compensation if your injury meets certain criteria, such as loss of a limb, permanent disfigurement, death, or other stated criteria.
+This affects personal injury claims because victims must first seek to obtain financial compensation under their own personal injury protection (PIP) before they can sue the other driver directly.
+However, the amount of compensation victims receive is limited to specific dollar amounts specified in the insurance policy.
+For example, in New Jersey, if the policy states that the insured agrees to a limited right to sue, they can receive additional compensation only if their injuries meet certain criteria, such as loss of a limb, permanent disfigurement, death, or other stated conditions.

 There may be other circumstances in which injured accident victims in New York and New Jersey can go outside of no-fault laws and file a lawsuit directly against a negligent driver.
-However, you must first meet the statute of limitations, which is two years in New Jersey and three years in New York.
-If you attempt to file a claim after the statute of limitations has expired, the court system will likely dismiss your case.
+However, victims must first meet the statute of limitations, which is two years in New Jersey and three years in New York.
+If victims attempt to file a claim after the statute of limitations has expired, the court system will likely dismiss the case.
 Other restrictions also apply.
-As the rules for filing personal injury claims may be complex and are subject to change, seeking the help of a qualified car accident attorney is the best course of action for ensuring you receive maximum compensation.

 What Types of Car Accident Injuries are Covered by Settlements?